Mansfield Park: The Crawfords

 Sheehan says that "the superficial Crawfords are driven to express strength by dominating others.
 There is in fact nothing ordinary about them or their devices and desires.
 They are not only themselves corrupted, but they are bent upon dominating the wills and corrupting the souls of others.
 Rich, clever, and charming, they know how to captivate their audience and "take in" the unsuspecting."

-The superficiality of the Crawfords can be demonstrated by their outward appearance of morality which, together with their charm and elegance, disguises uneducated passions, and ultimately victimizes others as well as themselves.
-Henry Crawford can be seen as the dissimulator par excellence.
-He boasts of his ability to act and makes it clear that he takes being a clergyman to consist in giving the appearance of being a clergyman.
-Self is almost dissolved into the presentation of self, which in Austen's world is a symptom of the vices.
-MacIntyre identifies the depiction of the Crawfords as Austen's preoccupation with counterfeits of the virtues within the context of the moral climate of her times.
+MacIntyre identifies the depiction of the Crawfords as Austen's preoccupation with counterfeits of the virtues within the context of the moral climate of her times, writing "the surface propriety of Henry and Mary Crawford, together with their elegance and charm, which do provide a disguise for morally uneducated passions, is apt to victimize others as well as themselves.
+Henry Crawford is the dissimulator par excellence.
+He boasts of his ability to act parts and in one conversation makes it clear that he takes being a clergyman to consist in giving the appearance of being a clergyman."

 Henry is first attracted to Fanny when he realises she does not like him.
 He is obsessed with 'knowing' her, with achieving the glory and happiness of forcing her to love him.
 He plans to destroy her identity and remake her in an image of his own choosing.
 Following his initial failure, Henry finds himself unexpectedly in love with Fanny.
 The shallowness of Henry Crawford's feelings is finally exposed when, having promised to take care of Fanny's welfare, he is distracted by Mary's ploy to renew his contact in London with the newly married Maria.
 Challenged to arouse Maria afresh, he inadvertently sabotages her marriage, her reputation and, consequently, all hopes of winning Fanny.
 The likeable Henry, causing widespread damage, is gradually revealed as the Regency rake, callous, amoral and egoistical.
 Lane offers a more sympathetic interpretation: "We applaud Jane Austen for showing us a flawed man morally improving, struggling, growing, reaching for better things—even if he ultimately fails."